What Does "Listing a Property" Mean?

 - Does not place restrictions on a private property owner regarding use, maintenance, or alterations to a property

 - Does not require a city/county to restrict the use of a private property, although local ordinances may require architectural review or review of the property by a local historic preservation commission

-- Does not require Federal or State review of proposed alterations to a property unless Federal money is being used to fund a project effecting a listing or eligible resource.
+- Does not require Federal or State review of proposed alterations to a property unless the project has a Federal nexus (money, grant, permit, license) which could effect listed or eligible resources.
 Owners interested in technical assistance with rehabilitation should contact the Department of Archaeology & Historic Preservation

 - Does not mean the Federal or State government will seek to purchase or place restrictions on private property